Psalm 89/Diagrams/11-20

 Note for v.
 14

-• Many modern translations render v.
+- Many modern translations render v.
 14a as "You have a mighty arm" (e.g., NRSV).
 The Hebrew text says more literally, "You have an arm together with (עִם) strength."
 Normally, Hebrew would express a phrase like "mighty arm" by using a construct chain: זְרוֹעַ גְּבוּרָה ("arm of might," see e.g., זְרוֹעַ עֻזְּךָ in v.
 11).
 In this case, however, it has the preposition "(together) with" (עִם), indicating accompaniment or addition.
-This use of עִם to join to nouns ("this together with that") occurs "chiefly in poetry" (BDB).
+This use of עִם to join two nouns ("this together with that") occurs "chiefly in poetry" (BDB).
 E.g., Ps 83:7—"Gebal, Ammon and Amalek, Philistia together with (עִם) the inhabitants of Tyre."
 Thus, we should probably understand "arm" as a figure of speech (metonymy) for "strength" and interpret the whole clause as saying "strength together with might are yours" or "strength is yours, and might in addition."
 Cf. the Peshitta: "The arm belongs to you (ܕܝܠܟ) and strength belongs to you (ܘܕܝܠܟ)" (Taylor 2020, 365).

 Verbal Notes